 Green June Beetles and Japanese Beetles

 Japanese Beetles are newer to our area but are becoming more destructive as they get established.
 They are much smaller than Green June Beetles, about 1/3 to 1/2 of an inch.
-While they also have green highlights, they have a reddish cast to their shells and 5 small white spots down their sides.
+While they also have green highlights, they have a reddish cast to their shells and five small white spots down their sides.
 The white spots are tufts of hair and the easiest way to ID them.
 The adults are usually present from July through August and feed on roses, fruit trees, and multiple other plants.
 They often feed in groups, quickly defoliating desirable plants.

 They can be controlled in June with Bioadvanced’s “24 Hour Grub Killer.”
 The adults can be controlled by hand-picking them off plants early in the morning or with a product containing permethrin or bifenthrin.